kelly-sato/kelly-sato.github.io/essays/software-engineering.md

   return _.filter(this.menuItem, item => _.contains(item.ingredients, ingredient));
 }</code></pre>
 </div>
 <p>Although there may not be anything exactly equivalent to functional programming outside of the scope of Computer Science, I would like to draw a comparison between Software and Mechanical Engineering in that they both are working with components to create a larger product.
-Whether that product be a social networking site or fuels infrastructure, it all comes down to components and thinking in these components.</p>
+Whether that product be a social networking site or a car, it all comes down to components and thinking in these components.</p>
-<p>My favorite way to explain this similarity is through explaining how a hand mixer works: a power source is connected to a motor which rotates, then the motor which is connected to a corkscrew turns two sets of gears which then turn the mixers, all housed within a ergonomic body.
-It's a gross simplification, but at the end of the day, the idea is to work in simple components to create something greater.</p>
 </div>
 <h2>Agile Project Management</h2>
 <p>In high school, I was president of the Rocketry Club, meaning that—besides my duties as a club officer—I was put in charge of running most meetings and managing the competition team.
 I gained a lot of wisdom on running a team from the president before me, and did my best to continue the practices he introduced.
 These things included keeping a Scrum board, doing a brief check in every meeting (which were three times a week), and scheduling dates to meet major goals by.
 Little did I know that this was <em>agile project management</em>.</p>